Hotel-class submarine

-The Hotel class is the general NATO classification for a type of nuclear-powered ballistic missile submarine that was launched by the Soviet Union around 1959.
-The Soviet designation was Project 658.
+is a type of nuclear-powered ballistic missile submarine that was launched by the Soviet Union around 1959.

 Design

 The development of the submarine, designed to carry the D-2 launch system and R-13 missiles, was approved on 26 August 1956.
 Work on the design began in September 1956, the technical project was completed in the first quarter of 1957.

 The duties of the chief designer of Project 658 were originally assigned to the chief engineer of OKB-18, P.Z.
 Golosovskiy.
 In February 1958 project management was transferred to I.V.
 Mikhaylov, who in October 1958 had replaced S.N.
 Kovalev.
 From the outset the deputy of the chief designer was I.D.
 Spasskiy.